 The Woman in White by Wilkie Collins

-This “sensation” novel was the Harry Potter of its day…with lines out the door when each weekly segment appeared in All the Year Round.
+A classic in the Victorian Gothic genre, this “sensation” novel was the Harry Potter of its day…with lines out the door when each weekly segment appeared in All the Year Round.
 The story is certainly sensational–with nefarious plots, family secrets, insanity, and all that–but it’s also extremely well written.
 Collins was an eloquent writer, and his use of multiple narrators (including the villain) make it a compelling read.

 A Long, Fatal Love Chase by Louisa May Alcott